olesku/nagios-plugin-check-certs/README.md

 # nagios-plugin-check-certs ###

-This Nagios plugin monitors expiration dates of certificates.
+This Nagios plugin monitors expiration dates of x509 certificate files.
-It suppors both recursing paths with certificates or single certificates.
+It suppors both recursing paths with certificates or single files.

-It requires the ```openssl``` and ```date``` command to be installed.

 #### Usage: #####
 ```